will-aleyegn/TOSCA_DEV/docs/architecture/03_safety_system.md

         # If laser should be off
         if commanded_power_watts < 0.1:
             if self.measured_voltage > self.min_voltage:
-                return (False, 'fault', "Laser should be OFF but photodiode detects light")
+                return (False, 'fault', "Laser should be OFF but photodiode laser pickoff measurement detects light")
             else:
                 return (True, 'ok', "Laser OFF - OK")